About The Robin Robertson Band (@therrbband)

-With a set list that includes the songs of Bessie Smith, Sippy Wallace, Katie Webster, Bonnie Raitt, Sister Rosetta Tharpe, Ma Rainey and many others, including original songs written by their vocalist Annette, The RRB Band are committed to highlighting the place of strong, talented women in the blues.
+With a set list of original songs and covers that are heavily influenced by the Blues, The RRB are committed to highlighting the place of strong, talented women in the Blues and Rock genres; whether writers or singers.
+As expected, the infuences of the band members, from Soul to Jazz, can't help finding their way into the set in some small way.
 With great musicianship, technical ability and real energy, audiences are guaranteed a powerful, and enjoyable live experience.
 A really fun gig!

 “Chapman lays bare her vocal ability, wringing tension and emotion from each word...Annette Chapman's voice is a sheer delight reminding me at times of Maggie Bell...I'm just surprised we've never heard of her before” - Merv Osborne

 — Blues Matters Magazine

 A graduate of The University of Glasgow BMus course, Annette has performed (both solo and in ensembles) throughout the UK and abroad and in a variety of London venues.
 Some huge and prestigious such as The O2 Arena and The Albert Hall and some intimate and iconic like The 12 Bar Club on Denmark Street and Ain’t Nothing But on Kingly Street.
 She has received critical acclaim for her work and is experienced as a session singer, both live and in the recording studio.
 Annette’s current projects include singing with the official chorus of the Edinburgh International Festival, writing and singing for acoustic duo, Annette and Callum Chapman and the RRBB.